Fujita's conjecture for quasi-elliptic surfaces: Introduction

-For the curve case, this conjecture follows from the Riemann-Roch theorem.
-For the surface case in characteristic zero, the conjecture follows from Reider's theorem, which utilizes the Kawamata-Viehweg vanishing theorem.
-But in positive characteristic, this approach fails since \mbox{Raynaud} gave a counterexample to the Kawamata-Viehweg vanishing in \cite{raynaud1978conterexample}.
-However, Shepherd-Barron showed in \cite{shepherd1991unstable} that the conjecture still holds for surfaces if $X$ is not quasi-elliptic or of general type.
+This conjecture for curves follows from the Riemann-Roch theorem.
+In characteristic zero, the conjecture is entirely proved for surfaces by Reider's theorem \cite{reider1988vector}.
+For the base point freeness part of this conjecture in characteristic zero, it has been proved up to dimension five in \cite{ein1993global}, \cite{helmke1997fujita}, \cite{kawamata1997fujita}, and \cite{ye2020fujita}.
+In positive characteristic, Shepherd-Barron showed in \cite{shepherd1991unstable} that the conjecture is true for surfaces that are neither quasi-elliptic (see Definition~\ref{defn_quasi_ell}) nor of general type.
+Recently, Gu, Zhang, and Zhang claimed in \cite{gu2020counterexamples} that there are counterexamples to the conjecture for surfaces.
+Those examples are of general type.